BoaN235/hephaestus-3D-printer/LOG.md

 4 hours

-- Designed a custom PCB to integrate into the printer, with final designs and components completed.
+- Created a pcb to be used as a controll pannel on the front
+- it includes
+    - One oled screen to dislplay things
+    - 4 buttons which will be integrated into a shel
+    - some pads to connect the board to the rasbery pie
 ![image](https://github.com/user-attachments/assets/77a0082c-27bb-45e7-ad63-e2ce033f14b1)
 ![image](https://github.com/user-attachments/assets/77143ff7-c388-4b92-b7f0-dd4dbf52f1fb)